-In this post we will discuss the top 10 books that can get you started with Java and Java related topics in 2019.
+In this post we will discuss our list of recommended books that can get you started with Java and Java related topics.
 We will start this post with the most basic books, that will help you get up and running if you have a limited or no experience in programming.
-And gradually we will move on to more specialized and more advanced books that will provide you skills for a successful career in Java programming.
+Later, we will move on to more specialized and more advanced books that will provide you skills for a successful career in Java programming such as building applications in Spring Boot, microservices and reactive programming.

 If you are just getting started with programming